 The letters evidencing the November 2019 phantom unit grants awarded to Messrs.
-Chandler and Goebel provide that in the event of their death or disability after the second anniversary of the date of grant, all of their then outstanding phantom units awarded under such grants and associated DERs will be deemed nonforfeitable, and (i) 50% will vest on the next distribution date and (ii) any remaining unvested phantom units that had satisfied all of the vesting criteria as of the date of his termination but for the passage of time would also vest on the next following distribution date
+Chandler and Goebel, as amended, provide that in the event of their death or disability after the second anniversary of the date of grant, all of their then outstanding phantom units awarded under such grants and associated DERs will be deemed nonforfeitable and will vest on the next distribution date (assuming a TSR payout percentage of 100% with respect to the performance-based portion of the award).